klolo/klolo.github.io/source/_posts/2017-08-05-jak-uzywac-optional.markdown

 {% endhighlight %}
 Ta sama zasada dotyczy również przekazywania Optionali do kontruktorów i do metod.
 Nic nam nie dają oprócz zaciemniania kodu.
 Lepszym rozwiązaniem jest przekazywać zwykły obiekt i w środku metody zamieniać go na Optional.
 A!
 No i należy pamiętać o tym że Optional nie jest serializowany i nie powinien być używany w obiektach domenowych...No jest troszkę tych zapaszków
  (ang. code smells) związanych z kontrowersyjnym Optional.
-Na koniec przytoczę wyjasnienie twórcy Optional-a do czego powstał Optional.
+Na koniec przytoczę wyjaśnienie twórcy Optional-a do czego powstał Optional.
 > Our intention was to provide a limited mechanism for library method return types where there needed to be a clear way to represent “no result”, and using null for such was overwhelmingly likely to cause errors.